 It is important to analyze the current workflow, which includes the following (the list is inclusive and not exhaustive):

-- Tools and technology: study the technology used and tools equipped for various production processes.
+- Tools and technology: Study the technology used and tools equipped for various production processes.
+Among these tools, web guiding systems play a crucial role in ensuring accuracy and precision in many industries.
 See if the machines are up to the mark and are reliable.
 Make sure the technology is not outdated and meets all business needs.
 Evaluate the machinery cost, repair expenses, and maintenance costs.

 Make sure you identify the loopholes and categorize the problems in three levels, namely: